Back to blog

 - Comments grouped by dimension: correctness, performance, security, maintainability

-- Names the line/section being addressed
+- Names the exact line or section being addressed

 - Skips dimensions with no relevant issues